Special Educational Needs

 Complaints about SEND provision

-Complaints about SEND provision in our school should be made to the SENCo in the first instance.
+Complaints about SEN provision in our school should be made to the SENDCo through the school office in the first instance.
 They will then be referred to the school’s complaints policy.

 The parents of pupils with disabilities have the right to make disability discrimination claims to the first-tier SEND tribunal if they believe that our school has discriminated against their children.
 They can make a claim about alleged discrimination regarding: